-Therefore, in general, we don’t need the OT prophecies to understand the general theme or the events of Revelation.
+Therefore, in general, we don’t need the OT prophecies to understand the general theme or most of the events of Revelation.
 Indeed, we’re to view the OT through the lens of Revelation — not the other way around.
 Furthermore, in its proper order, we’re to view Revelation through the lens of the rest of the NT.
 An incorrect order will greatly undermine our understanding.
 Thus the manner in which we approach Revelation is everything.
 Understanding of NT prophecies must precede our understanding of OT prophecies.

-I believe that God has so ordered the NT Scriptures that, if all we had was the NT, we would have sufficient light to understand the book of Revelation.
+I believe that God has so ordered the NT Scriptures that, if all we had was the NT, we would have sufficient light to have a good understanding of the book of Revelation.
 We must realize that the NT was written specifically for Christ’s Church.
 Thus we must realize that the book of Revelation, too, was written specifically for the benefit of His Church.
 Revelation is a NT book, not an OT book!
 Therefore, I believe it’s a grave mistake to separate the Church from this book — as Dispensationalists do.
 If we didn’t have the OT, we would naturally understand Revelation to have the Church in view.
 We must always bear in mind that the NT is the fulfillment of the OT.
 The OT is full of types and shadows of Christ and His Church.
 That’s what it always pointed to.
 Therefore, we must have a New Testament mindset when we approach the book of Revelation.

 The Seventy Weeks of Daniel

 Most likely, there are many of you who will want to know what we do with the “seventy weeks of Daniel (Daniel 9),” Especially the “70th week,” which premillennialists insist is the last few years (“The Great Tribulation”) that leads up to the return of Christ, and insist that Revelation 4-20 is about those last few years.
 Instead of dealing with that subject here myself, I highly recommend Sam Storm’s article, “Daniel’s 70 Weeks.”
 He does a superb job of explaining this seventy weeks.
 He provides great insight for those who want a solid understanding of that passage of Daniel.
 What you’ll find is that it reveals the Amillennial nature of this prophecy.
 It provides strong confirmation that our approach to Revelation is correct.
-It also reveals the weaknesses of, and the biased nature of, the dispensational interpretation of that passage.
+It also reveals the weaknesses of, and the biased nature of, the Dispensational interpretation of that passage.

 Israel and the Church